Utah State vs. Hawaii NCAA Football Odds, Plays and Insights | October 30, 2021

 - Hawaii has played eight games, with three wins against the spread.

-- This season, the Rainbow Warriors have just two against the spread wins in five games as an underdog of 5.5 points or more.
+- The Rainbow Warriors have been underdogs by 5.5 points or more five times this season and have covered the spread twice.

-- Hawaii's games this season have hit the over on two of seven set point totals (28.6%).
+- Hawaii's games this season have hit the over two times in seven opportunities (28.6%).

-- This year the Rainbow Warriors rack up just 0.3 more points per game (29) than the Aggies give up (28.7).
+- This season the Rainbow Warriors put up just 0.3 more points per game (29) than the Aggies surrender (28.7).

-- Hawaii is 1-1 against the spread and 3-0 overall when the team records more than 28.7 points.
+- Hawaii is 1-1 against the spread and 3-0 overall in games when it scores more than 28.7 points.

-- Hawaii is 1-2 against the spread and 3-1 overall when the team picks up over 445.7 yards.
+- When Hawaii churns out more than 445.7 yards, the team is 1-2 against the spread and 3-1 overall.

-- The Rainbow Warriors have turned the ball over nine more times (19 total) than the Aggies have forced a turnover (10) this season.
+- This season the Rainbow Warriors have turned the ball over 19 times, nine more than the Aggies' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.